muellerj2/netroles/docs/DESIGN.md

 #### ch.ethz.sn.visone3.progress* (networks-api module)

 This package collects reports on progress by some algorithms.
-If you do not add a listener before the first algorithm reports on its progress, the default implementation will install a listener printing the progress information to standard output.
-To collect the progress information or silence the default progress printer, install a listener with the `ProgressMonitor` accessible through the `ProgressProvider` singleton.
+If you do not add a listener before the first algorithm reports on its progress, the default implementation will install a listener that sends the progress information to the logging framework.
+To collect the progress information or avoid sending it to the logging framework, install a listener with the `ProgressMonitor` accessible through the `ProgressProvider` singleton at startup.

 #### ch.ethz.sn.visone3.roles.builders/bundles/factories (roles-api module)